Close

 Illuminate your songwriting: Involve your audience more deeply in your song by creating the most potent lens for them to look through.
 This weekend seminar will focus on Point of View as a tool, illustrating and understanding all the possible angles for viewing, and their effects on the listener.
 Choosing the right Point of View is the difference between “Wow!” and “Next.”
 Let everyone see your songs shine like they should!

-Phrasing: The Body Language of Your Song.
 This seminar will give you important keys to phrasing your lyrics for the most impact and support of meaning.
 Working with rhythms and placements, you'll learn how to make sure that the line, like body language, helps to really deliver the emotion you intend.
 This is another "can't miss" seminar -- it's bound to take your writing to the next level.

-Master Class: Pat's Masterclasses are legendary.
+Pat's Master Classes are legendary.
 In these events, watch him take already strong songs and put them through a workout until they emerge trim and toned.
-In the 2 hour session, Pat will look at 2-3 songs, taking time to work out any kinks, focusing on prosody between the intent of the song and structure, rhyme, rhythm, point of view, phrasing and many other tools that have proven so useful to Grammy winners John Mayer and Gillian Welch and seminar participants across the globe.
-No one demands more of a song than Pat, and he can show you how to take it all the places it could go to cross the "finished" line, while millions cheer.
+In this session, Pat will look at selected songs and take the time to work out any kinks, focusing on prosody between the intent of the song and structure, rhyme, rhythm, point of view, phrasing, and many other tools that have proven so useful to Grammy winners John Mayer and Gillian Welsh and seminar participants across the globe.

 Specific Areas Covered by Seminars

-Lyric Structure: Supporting your ideas with structure
+Lyric Structure: Supporting Your Ideas with Structure

 • Elements of structure: number of lines, line lengths, rhyme schemes line rhythms